Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 The Gameplay Is Very Dated, but Fun

-This game is five years old in Japan, three years old in America, and since it’s an old game it doesn’t have the quality of life features that many newer more modern mobile games have.
+This game is six years old in Japan, four years old in America, and since it’s an old game it doesn’t have the quality of life features that many newer more modern mobile games have.

 The gameplay is also very simple and very old by comparison to newer games as well.
 There is also no automatic farming and you have to play through the game’s story and events manually, although some players have figured out how to do auto-clickers, I am not one of them.